-The MT_CI_iPHB and MT_CI_oPHB signals support the Diff-Serv Architecture as described in clause 10.
+The MT_CI_iPHB and MT_CI_oPHB signals support the Diff-Serv architecture as described in clause 10.

-The MT_CI_SSF signal is the MPLS-TP signal fail indication outputs at the Connection Point (CP) of a Server/MPLS-TP adaptation function as defined in [ITU-T G.806].
+The MT_CI_SSF signal is the MPLS-TP signal fail indication outputs at the connection point (CP) of a Server/MPLS-TP adaptation function as defined in [ITU-T G.806].

-The MT_CI_APS is needed to support linear protection switching mechanisms as defined in [IETF tp-surv-fw].
+The MT_CI_APS is needed to support linear protection switching mechanisms as defined in [ITU-T G.808.1].
+The MT_CI_APS will be defined in the Recommendations describing protection switching which are currently under development in ITU-T.

-6.2 MPLS-TP Layer Network
+6.2 MPLS-TP layer network

-The MPLS-TP layer network provides the transport of adapted information through a MPLS-TP trail between MPLS-TP access points.
+The MPLS-TP layer network provides the transport of adapted information through an MPLS-TP trail between MPLS-TP access points.
 The logical association between these points is called a tunnel in the MPLS-TP RFCs.
 A tunnel is associated with one or more LSPs.
-The tunnel is one of the primary constructs that is identified and it is used to identify the LSPs that are associated with it, see [IETF tp-ident] for further details.
+The tunnel is one of the primary constructs that is identified and it is used to identify the LSPs that are associated with it, see [IETF RFC 6370] for further details.